 Laser trapping of NPs is demonstrated in \cite{Leh15}, with an emphasize on colloidal metal NPs that exhibit remarkable features due to their particular interaction with electromagnetic radiation, caused by surface plasmon resonance effects.
-An experimental method that relies on the use of dynamic split-lens configurations with an aim to achieve trapping and spatial control of microparticles through the photophoretic force, is presented in \cite{Liza18}.
-Optical trapping allows high precision investigations of many microphysical and chemical processes, as it enables measurements on the single-particle level as demonstrated in \cite{Bain18}, where the size and refractive index of single aerosol particles are determined using angular light scattering and Mie resonances.
+An experimental method that relies on the use of dynamic split-lens configurations with an aim to achieve trapping and spatial control of microparticles through the photophoretic force is presented in \cite{Liza18}.
+Optical trapping allows high precision investigations of many microphysical and chemical processes as it enables measurements at single-particle level.
+Such unique features are demonstrated in Ref. \cite{Bain18}, where the size and refractive index of single aerosol particles are determined using angular light scattering and Mie resonances.